nigmao/Content-Analysis/README.md

     + 8. Alternate Data streams ID-15
     + 9. DNS Events ID-22

-- Windows Logs
+- Windows EventLogs:
   * Event Viewer: view powershell logs script
      + https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/wmf/whats-new/script-logging?view=powershell-7.3
      + https://www.techtarget.com/searchwindowsserver/tutorial/Set-up-PowerShell-script-block-logging-for-added-security
-- Event ID:
-  * process creation event id: 4688

-- Knowledge
+## [1] Knowledge:
-  * MITRE ATT&CK Fundamentals, Sysmon Log Basic, Windows Event Log.
+- MITRE ATT&CK Fundamentals, Sysmon Log Basic, Windows Event Log.
 - Powershell learn
    * https://learn.microsoft.com/en-us/training/modules/script-with-powershell/2-introduction-scripting
    * PowerShell default disable run script `Set-ExecutionPolicy Unrestricted` .
      + Restricted: No Powershell scripts can be run.
 This is the default setting.
      + AllSigned: Scripts can be run, but all must have a digital signature.
 Even if you wrote the script yourself on the local computer.
      + RemoteSigned: Locally-written scripts can be run.
 But scripts from outside (email, IM, Internet) must be signed by a trusted publisher.
      + Unrestricted: Any script will run.
 Regardless of who created them or whether they are signed.
+-